ankitAMD/Darkflow-object-detection/README.md

 ##Some Important Commands ::::::::

-For ububtu users video cutting command----
+For ubuntu users video cutting command----
 I found ffmpeg could do the task.
 To install the ffmpeg sudo apt-get install ffmpeg To copy a specific short duration from the video file.

      ffmpeg -i original.mp4 -ss 00:01:52 -c copy -t 00:00:10 output.mp4